Akhilesh-2024/Jagdish-Transport/README.md

 # Jagdish Transport Management System

-A comprehensive transport management system built with Spring Boot to streamline logistics operations, billing, and vehicle management for transport businesses.

-## Overview

 Jagdish Transport Management System is a web-based application designed to automate and manage the day-to-day operations of a transport company.
 The system provides tools for managing vehicles, tracking trips, handling billing and invoicing, and maintaining customer information.

 ## Features